MichaelCurrin/dev-cheatsheets/cheatsheets/shell/storage/disk-usage.md

 - `-h --human-readable` - Show human readable format.
 - `--si` - Like `-h`, but use powers of 1000 not 1024.
+- `-c` - Add a summary total to the bottom of the output.
-- `-s, --summarize` - Show just a total.
+- `-s, --summarize` - Show only a total.
 Same as setting depth to zero.
 - `-d, --max-depth=N`- set number of levels.
 - `-a, --all` - write counts for all files, not just directories.
+- `--time` - Add last modified time.
+- `--exclude=PATTERN` - Exclude files that match pattern. e.g. `--exclude="*.txt"`

 ## Path